Skip to content

 In later life, Piper focused on different mediums and began working in stained-glass, and furnishing fabric.
 He also started writing about modern art in books and articles.

-The University Art Collection holds three pieces of artwork by John Egerton Christmas Piper.
+The University of Reading Art Collection holds three pieces of artwork by John Egerton Christmas Piper.